mchiu83/Webex-CLI/README.md

 If the file is missing, the CLI will prompt for the token and auto-select the org (or let you pick from a list if multiple exist).

-> `credentials.priv` is excluded from version control via `.gitignore`.
-Never commit it.

 ## Usage